ironkayman/RebisTheory/rebis_theory.md

 And for the case of spirits remaining in the material realm, one item presents itself with the direct mention of haunting - the 5-star [Dread Skelly Shield](https://wiki.spiralknights.com/Dread_Skelly_Shield): `It occasionally issues a quiet, forlorn whisper, usually about remembering to block` and its earlier version, 4-star [Sinister Skelly Shield](https://wiki.spiralknights.com/Sinister_Skelly_Shield): `A kite shield haunted by a benevolent ghost`.

-Those two items make us conclude on the scenario of __Arkus being indeed haunted__ by lingering souls or their afterimages, of his squad.
+Those two items make us conclude on the scenario of __Arkus being haunted__ by lingering souls or their afterimages, of his squad.
 This concept of lingering will be further explored [in relation to Lord Vanaduke](#vanadukes-mask-and-immortality-span-classthrough-cursethrough-cursespan).

 ##### Spiral Wardens and Trojans Similarity: Part 1